ddev/ddev/docs/content/users/topics/hosting.md

     `unable to generate a certificate for the domains [some.example.com]: acme: error: 429 :: POST :: https://acme-v02.api.letsencrypt.org/acme/new-order :: urn:ietf:params:acme:error:rateLimited :: Error creating new order :: too many failed authorizations recently: see https://letsencrypt.org/docs/failed-validation-limit/`

 You may have to restart DDEV with `ddev poweroff && ddev start --all` if Let’s Encrypt has failed for some reason or the DNS name is not yet resolving.
-(Use `docker logs ddev-router` to see Let’s Encrypt activity.)
+(Use `docker logs -f ddev-router` to see Let’s Encrypt activity.)

 ## Additional Server Setup